 A chart is one of the best ways to show your achievements, particularly if you led a long-term growth trend or saved costs at work.

 By supplying a picture instead of dense blocks of text, your resume will showcase valuable data.

 As an example, this Business Development resume employs a growth performance chart to show multi-category revenue wins, allowing the reader to quickly skim for more detail.
 This tutorial on charts in Microsoft Word can give you a quick-start lesson.

 NOTE: You’ll want to put the chart “in front” of text that conveys the same data, enabling ATS systems to pick it up.

 7 – Your resume should be customized with innovative headings.

 Wondering what else your resume should look like?
 Don’t forget the often-ignored section headings, such as Work History or Education.

 You can custom-design these headings to represent your OWN brand.
 For example, sales wins could be shown under “Sales & Market Share Results.”
 If you lack formal education, you can still include an Education section titled “Professional Development and Training.”
 The idea is to explain your value-add with these descriptions.

 If you are applying to online postings, however, submit a resume with standard headings (which lets the ATS parse them correctly), then follow up by sending your innovative resume version to a hiring manager.

-So what should your resume look like in 2020?
+So what should your resume look like?